caleb531/youversion-suggest-api/README.md

 */
 ```

+### Retrieve the Bible data for the specified language

+Documentation coming soon.

 ### Default Options

 Most of the search/lookup functions accept an options object.
 All of the parameters are optional and have the following defaults: